sparshK02/CORECompilerInterpreter/README.md

 <factor> ::= id | const | ( <expr> ) | input (
 ```

+All of these grammars have their own files, enabling the recursive descent parsing to come into play.

 ### Code Samples
 Some samples of the CORE language: